 - Bot detection

 - Some attributes with bot detection as a goal like error generation or testing some API like selenium.

 In addition to these data, we collect several kinds of `housekeeping' information to assist us in analyzing the fingerprint data.
 The housekeeping information is :

 Our practices and purposes for collecting these housekeeping records are discussed below :

 AmIUnique sets a cookie that persists for 4 months for the purpose of determining how often browser characteristics change, and how often they stay the same, when a browser returns over time.
 If your browser is configured to accept cookies, and you return to AmIUnique several times, the cookie will be used to link the data from your visits together so that we can study the natural evolution of browser fingerprints.
 AmIUnique also stores a temporary cookie that persists for 5 minutes in order to avoid fingerprinting a user again if they revisit within 5 minutes.
 If you want to disable/enable browser cookies, click on the link below corresponding to your browser for instructions.
 You should be aware that entirely disabling cookies may block some interactive features on some websites (most notably, automatic logins).

 Moreover, if you are interested in enabling/disabling Flash cookies, you can do so by visiting the following page :

 AmIUnique logs IP address.
 This IP will allow us to collect a dataset about how often browsers that change IP address could have been followed using a fingerprint.

-AmIUnique collects a "fuzzy" timestamp, rounded to the nearest hour, each time it is visited.
-This will be used to measure how fast browser fingerprints change, but for no other purpose.
+AmIUnique collects a timestamp each time it is visited.
+This will be used to measure how fast browser fingerprints change.

 We will analyze the collected data in order to establish what are realistic profiles for browser fingerprints.
 The purpose of this analysis is to set an automatic procedure to proactively diversify user platforms in a realistic manner.
 AmIUnique has no Third-Party Service Providers.